The Incredible String Band: Musical style

 Stylistically the ISB were centred around the idioms of conventional folk and pop, but their notable experimentation with musical form, instrumentation and styles (e.g. Indian and Moroccan) led them to innovative, often eclectic, compositions.
 In 1967–68 they were described as part of pop music's "underground".
 Williamson claimed that, as both the Beatles and the Rolling Stones saw them play before Sgt.
 Pepper's Lonely Hearts Club Band and Their Satanic Majesties Request were recorded, the ISB were an influence on those albums.
 Chris Cutler commented that "They were one of the most important bands of that era ...
-Instead of AABABA etc., their developments would go linearly, A-B-C-D-E-F-G-H-I-J-K-L-M and beyond; no one else thought that way ever ..." [emphasis in original] One of Bob Dylan's favourite songs was 'October Song' from ISB's debut album.
-Robert Plant claimed that Led Zeppelin found their way by playing 'The Hangman's Beautiful Daughter' (see above).
-Following in the footsteps of ISB, Led Zeppelin later successfully incorporated Moroccan rhythms (e.g. on 'Dancing Days').
+Instead of AABABA etc., their developments would go linearly, A-B-C-D-E-F-G-H-I-J-K-L-M and beyond; no one else thought that way ever ..." [emphasis in original] One of Bob Dylan's favourite songs was "October Song"from ISB's debut album.
+Robert Plant claimed that Led Zeppelin found their way by playing "The Hangman's Beautiful Daughter" (see above).
+Following in the footsteps of ISB, Led Zeppelin later successfully incorporated Moroccan rhythms (e.g. on "Dancing Days").

 Both Mike Heron and Robin Williamson would insert seemingly unrelated sections in their songs in a way that has been described as "always surprising, laughably inventive, lyrically prodigious".
-Music critic Robert Christgau wrote of the band in Christgau's Record Guide: Rock Albums of the Seventies (1981): "Way back in the 1960s I tried to figure out whether these acoustic Scots were magic or bullshit and concluded that they were both."

 Legacy

-In 1994 Rose Simpson, a former member of the band, became Mayoress of Aberystwyth.
-In 2003 the Archbishop of Canterbury, Dr. Rowan Williams, who had previously chosen "The Hedgehog's Song" when he appeared on Desert Island Discs, wrote a foreword for a full-length book about the band, describing them as "holy".
+In 1994, former member Rose Simpson became Mayoress of Aberystwyth.
+In 2003, the Archbishop of Canterbury, Rowan Williams, who had previously chosen "The Hedgehog's Song" when he appeared on Desert Island Discs, wrote a foreword for a full-length book about the band, describing them as "holy".
 Licorice McKechnie was last seen in 1987, and may be deceased.